dominikscheder/courses/README.md

 1. `cd ~/github.com/vistuleB`
 2. `git clone git@github.com:vistuleB/ti2_html.git`
 3. `cd ti2_html`
-4. replace contents of `./public/pages` with the TI-1 `.html` source files (it currently contains TI-2 source files)
+4. replace contents of `public/pages/` with desired .html files to parse
 5. `rm -rf wly_content/*` (get rid of old TI-2 .wly output) inside `ti2_html` directory
 6. `gleam run -- --parse-html public/pages` & then work through errors (it will crash as soon as it finds an unmatched tag e.g., you have to fix unmatched tags manually; it might be picky about the .html structure in some other ways; if the same pattern is repeatedly causing a crash then one can augment the function named `bad_html_pre_processor` found in `github.com/vistuleB/wly/vxml/vxml.gleam` to pre-process that pattern away)